status-im/specs/status-secure-transport-spec.md

 ### Design Requirements

-- **Confidentiality**

-  The adversary should not be able to learn what data is being exchanged between two Status clients.
+- **Confidentiality**: The adversary should not be able to learn what data is being exchanged between two Status clients.

-- **Authenticity**

-  The adversary should not be able to cause either endpoint of a Status 1:1 chat to accept data from any third party as though it came from the other endpoint.
+- **Authenticity**: The adversary should not be able to cause either endpoint of a Status 1:1 chat to accept data from any third party as though it came from the other endpoint.

-- **Forward Secrecy**

-  The adversary should not be able to learn what data was exchanged between two Status clients if, at some later time, the adversary compromises one or both of the endpoint devices.
+- **Forward Secrecy**: The adversary should not be able to learn what data was exchanged between two Status clients if, at some later time, the adversary compromises one or both of the endpoint devices.

 ### Conventions

 Types used in this specification are defined using [Protobuf](https://developers.google.com/protocol-buffers/).
-Protocol buffers are a language-neutral, platform-neutral, extensible mechanism for serializing structured data.

 ### Transport Layer

-[Whisper](./index.html) serves as the transport layer for the Status chat protocol.
-Whisper is a hybrid P2P/DHT communication protocol which delivers messages probabilistically.
-It is designed to provide configurable levels of darkness and plausible deniability at the expense of high-latency and relatively high bandwidth.
+[Whisper](./status-whisper-usage-spec.md) serves as the transport layer for the Status chat protocol.

 ### User flow for 1-to-1 communications

 #### Account generation

 See [Account specification](./status-account-spec.md)

 #### Account recovery